Vulcan Lies and Errors

 - Spock pretends to be an inhabitant of Kiley 279 (SNW: "Strange New Worlds").

 - In TOS: "Dagger of the Mind", Spock explicitly tells McCoy that he has never performed a mind meld with a human.
-This retroactively becomes a lie because he mind-melds with La'an Nooonien-Sing (SNW: "Memento Mori").
+This retroactively becomes a lie because he mind-melds with La'an Nooonien-Sing (SNW: "Memento Mori") and his mother (SNW: "Charades").

 - After they have switched bodies, Spock and T'Pring maintain the impression that they are who they look like (SNW: "Amok Spock").